Bournemouth: Culture

 Bournemouth is a tourist and regional centre for leisure, entertainment, culture and recreation.
 Local author and former mayor, Keith Rawlings, suggests that Bournemouth has a thriving youth culture due to its large university population and many language school students.
 In recent years, Bournemouth has become a popular nightlife destination with UK visitors and many clubs, bars and restaurants are located within the town centre.
 In a 2007 survey by First Direct, Bournemouth was found to be the happiest place in the UK, with 82% of people questioned saying they were happy with their lives.

 Major venues for concerts include BIC, Pavilion Theatre and O2 Academy.
 Built in 1984, the BIC is also a popular place for party political conferences and has been used by all three major political parties.
 Its four auditoria make it the largest venue on the south coast.
 The O2 and Pavilion are older and are both Grade II listed buildings.
 The O2, which opened in 1895 as the Grand Pavilion Theatre, was initially used as a circus and later for music hall theatre.
-The Pavilion opened in 1929 as concert hall and tea room while also providing a venue for the municipal orchestra.
+The Pavilion opened in 1929 as concert hall and tea room while providing a venue for the municipal orchestra.
 It continues to provide traditional entertainment today, presenting West End stage shows, ballet and operas.

-Bournemouth has more than 200 listed buildings, mainly from the Victorian and Edwardian eras, including three grade I churches; St Peter's, St Clement's and St Stephen's.
+The Palace Court Theatre opened in 1931, was later used as a Christian centre, and has recently been bought and reopened as a theatre by Arts University Bournemouth.
+Bournemouth has more than 200 listed buildings, mainly from the Victorian and Edwardian eras, including three Grade I listed churches: St Peter's (largely by the architect G. E. Street), St Clement's (the first major church by J. D. Sedding) and St Stephen's (considered a masterpiece of J. L. Pearson's).

 The Russell-Cotes Museum is a Grade II* listed, villa completed in 1901.
 It houses artefacts and paintings collected by the Victorian philanthropist Merton Russell-Cotes and his wife during their extensive travels around the world.
 The four art galleries display paintings by William Powell Frith, Edwin Landseer, Edwin Long, William Orchardson, Arthur Hughes, Albert Moore and Dante Gabriel Rossetti.
 It was Russell-Cotes who successfully campaigned to have a promenade built; it runs continuously along the Bournemouth and Poole shoreline.